-Before we describe various methods, it would be better to know how to judge whether a method will give good results or not.
-The method selected for charging overhead to products or jobs should be such will ensure:
+Before we describe various methods, it would be better to know how to judge whether an approach will give good results or not.
+The technique selected for charging overhead to products or jobs should be such will ensure:

-- That the amount charged to individual jobs or products is desirable.
+- That the amount charged to specific jobs or products is desirable.
 In the case of factory overhead, the means.

 - The time spent on completion of each job should be taken into consideration;

 - That the distinction should be made between jobs done by skilled workers and those done by unskilled workers.
-Usually, the latter class or workers need more supervision, cause greater wear and tear of machines and tools and waste a larger quality of materials.
+Usually, the latter class or workers need more supervision, cause more significant wear and tear of machines and tools and waste a more substantial quality of materials.
 Hence jobs done by such workers should beat a correspondingly higher burden for overheads; and

 - Those jobs done by manual labour and those done by machines should be distinguished.
 It stands to reason that no machine expenses should be changed to jobs done by manual labour.